dashvlas/awesome-ios-interview/Resources/English.md

 ## Swift Standard Library Protocol
 There are a few different protocol.
 Equatable protocol, that governs how we can distinguish between two instances of the same type.
 That means we can analyze.
 If we have a specific value is in our array.
 The comparable protocol, to compare two instances of the same type and sequence protocol: prefix(while:) and drop(while:) [SE-0045].
 Swift 4 introduces a new Codable protocol that lets us serialize and deserialize custom data types without writing any special code.

+## What are failable and throwing initializers?

+Very often initialization depends on external data, this data can exist as it can not, for that Swift provides two ways to deal with this.
+Failable initializers return nil of there is no data, and let the developer “create” a different path in the application based on that.
+In other hand throwing initializers returns an error on initialization instead of returning nil.

 ## Downcasting
 When we’re casting an object to another type in Objective-C, it’s pretty simple since there’s only one way to do it.
 In Swift, though, there are two ways to cast — one that’s safe and one that’s not .